Cal-Rex/milestone-project-4-fly-movement-library/README.md

     - there will be buttons that will allow a user to add a new movement, or a button that will open an off-canvas element to edit or delete any of the recorded data.

 6. **prompts**
-    -  whenever a user performs any CRUD functionality on any dataset elements in the UI, the UI will generate a toast message to confirm the user has successfully carried out a function
+    -  whenever a user performs any CRUD functionality on any dataset elements in the UI, the UI will generate a message to confirm the user has successfully carried out a function

 7. **Bookmarking**
     - directly under the video, their will be a button that allows a user to bookmark a movement, which will then show up in their off-canvas menu.